Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), Wintrust Mortgage cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information, loss mitigation options, and assumption rights.
 General Wintrust Mortgage customer service: 800-999-2649.
 Wintrust Mortgage headquarters: 9700 W. Higgins Road, Suite 300, Rosemont, IL 60018.

-Wintrust requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for beneficiary, executor, or trustee, and Letters Testamentary or Letters of Administration (if no POD/TOD designation and account goes through probate), and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by Wintrust includes Certified death certificate, Government-issued photo ID for beneficiary, executor, or trustee, and Letters Testamentary or Letters of Administration (if no POD/TOD designation and account goes through probate), along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions